ethyl2/contextAPIWithStorage/README.md

 - useState hook by itself (Data doesn't persist when user refreshes the browser)
 - Local Storage (Allows the data to persist )
 - Session Storage (Also allows the data to persist)

+(Original code is from https://codesandbox.io/s/context-api-solution-2y0cu.
+I modified it by adding a form and storage options.)